Skip to content

 An intercultural place of learning

-The summer school will highlight the different narratives, visit regional memorial sites, and discuss the importance of staged commemoration for today’s society.
+The summer school will examine different national narratives, visit regional memorials, and discuss the importance of national minorities to contemporary society.
 Participants:will work in small groups to create various podcasts to understand and communicate both the specific stories and their uses.
 Here they will have the opportunity to work with individual perspectives on history, culture, and politics in a multi-ethnic society.

 International participants and interdisciplinary research